somaiyahhafeez/usaid/README.md

    - Cleaned and prepared large datasets using the `pandas` library for analysis.

 - **Data Visualization**:
-   - Created meaningful visualizations using `matplotlib` and `seaborn` to tell a story with the data.
+   - Created meaningful visualizations.

 - **Time-Series Analysis**:
-   - Analyzed trends in USAID’s funding, particularly focusing on year-by-year changes in aid distribution.

-- **Jupyter Notebooks**:
-   - Documented the entire process in an interactive, shareable format to make the analysis reproducible.
+   - For countries facing war, conflict.

-This project helped me strengthen my skills in handling large datasets, cleaning messy data, and visualizing complex patterns effectively.
+This project helped me strengthen my skills in handling large datasets.

 ## 🚀 Future Improvements

 Here are some aspects I wanted to explore further, but due to time constraints, were not included in this analysis:

-- **Expansion to More Countries**:
-   - Analyzing additional countries or regions to provide a more comprehensive overview of U.S. foreign assistance globally.

 - **Specific Program Analysis**:
    - Investigating which specific programs or projects were funded by USAID, and how those projects have evolved.

-- **Advanced Predictive Modeling**:
-   - Utilizing machine learning to predict future aid trends based on historical data.

 ## 📥 Data Used for Analysis

 The data used for this analysis was sourced from [ForeignAssistance.gov](https://www.foreignassistance.gov/).
-Due to the size of the dataset (over 100MB), the raw CSV files are excluded from the repository but are still referenced for clarity.

-The `.gitignore` file ensures that large files like raw CSVs are not tracked by version control.

 ## 📖 Notebooks

-The analysis is conducted in the `USAID.ipynb` Jupyter notebook, where you can find detailed explanations of each step, from data import to final visualizations.
-Throughout the notebook, I’ve included commentary and questions to clarify the decisions and processes involved.
+The analysis is conducted in the `USAID.ipynb` Jupyter notebook.

-## 🛑 .gitignore

-A `.gitignore` file is included in the repository to prevent large or unnecessary files (like raw data) from being committed to the GitHub repository.

----

-Feel free to explore the project and explore how the USAID data changes over time!